dxw/whippet-theme-template/README.md

+# Health warning

+This theme is not finished yet.
+We'd love it if you want to have a play and give us your thoughts - and pull requests gratefully received.
+But probably best to tread carefully.

 ## About this theme

 This is the base theme for use in Whippet applications.
 You don't have to use it, but they play nice together.